cTurtle98/Lifealgorithmic/source/cis-191/disk_partitioning.md

 ## Using Partitions

 In order for the partitions we just created to be usable they need to be formatted and mounted.
-More information on that can be found in[Files, Filesystems and Block Devices](files_filesystems_and_block_devices)and[Filesystems and Mount](filesystems_and_mount).
+More information on that can be found in [Files, Filesystems and Block Devices](files_filesystems_and_block_devices) and [Filesystems and Mount](filesystems_and_mount).